hetu-script/hetu-script/docs/docs/docs/en-US/module/index.md

 ## Source type

-Hetu script file have two different way to interpret, controlled by the **isScript** parameter in the eval method of the Interpreter class.
+Hetu script file have two different way to interpret, controlled by the **isScript** parameter in the eval method of the Interpreter class and the extension of the source file.

-- When **isScript** is not provided or set to false, interpreter will evaluate the source as **SourceType.module**.
+- When **isScript** is not provided or set to false, or the file is of extension '\*.ht', interpreter will evaluate the source as **SourceType.module**.
 This kind of source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).
-- When **isScript** is true, interpreter will evaluate the source as **SourceType.script**.
+- When **isScript** is true, or the file is of extension '\*.hts', interpreter will evaluate the source as **SourceType.script**.
 This kind of source file is organized like a Javascript, Python and Lua file.
 It may contain any expression and control statement that is allowed in a function body (including nested function and class declaration).
 And every expression is immediately evaluated.

 ## Import